wlads/reefpoints/_posts/2013-01-07-building-an-ember-app-with-rails-api-part-1.md

 published: true
 ---

-**This article was last updated on May 14, 2013 and reflects the state of Ember and Ember-Data's latest builds on that date.**
+**This article was last updated on May 28, 2013 and reflects the state of Ember (1.0.0-rc4) and the latest build of Ember Data (0.13) as of that date.**

 [Fork the project on Github!](https://github.com/bcardarella/ember-railsapi)